jhovanisabuchi/LHL-PROJECT-1/cleaning_data.md

-## what issues will you address by cleaning the data?
+## By cleaning this data i will be :
 - Removing Duplicates
 - Handling Missing Data
 - correcting data inconsistency